triciachow/devjobs/README.md

-# This Project is Build with React Native
+# This Project is Built with React Native

 This project was done for the University of London, CM3050 Mobile Development module.